-NAD therapy is a series of NAD injections administered intravenously over a couple of weeks.
-The cost of such a NAD infusion regimen can be as much as $15,000 a treatment, which is probably not covered by insurance.
+Some people go for an infusion every few weeks, for ongoing maintenance.
+That can run around $600 a session.
+Others get NAD therapy through a series of NAD injections administered intravenously over a couple of weeks, sometimes daily, during the earlier stages of detoxification.
+The cost of such a NAD infusion regimen can be as much as $15,000 a treatment, which is not likely to be covered by insurance.

 In the United States, NAD treatment for addiction is being marketed as an effective way to ease withdrawal and prevent relapse from alcohol, benzodiazepines, cocaine, and opioids.
-It also is claimed to reboot the brain.
+It is also claimed to help certain brain functions.

 - Increasing energy

 Much of the evidence today indicates that addiction can’t be cured, as addiction rewires the brain, making relapse a lifelong risk.
 Still, some researchers believe that it may be possible to use hallucinogenic drugs to help rewire the brain to its pre-addiction state.
 While NAD is not a hallucinogen, it may be a useful tool in treatment of substance use disorders.

 Proponents say NAD therapy may improve brain health, regenerate cells, and reduce inflammation, which may help repair or undo some of the changes caused by substance use.
 The result, they claim, maybe reduced cravings and a less painful withdrawal process.